joakim-brannstrom/dextool/plugin/mutate/README_config.md

 `detected_dropped_test_case`: Configures what dextool should do with the stored information about a test case which it detects has been removed.
 Either just leave it as it is or remove it.
-If the test case is removed all mutants that the test case uniquelly killed will be reset to `unknown` statues which will trigger them to be re-tested.
+If the test case is removed all mutants that the test case uniquely killed will be reset to `unknown` statues which will trigger them to be re-tested.

 `oldest_mutants`: The tool is unaware of the tests and if they have changed.
 This is a configuration that tell the tool to re-test old mutants to see if anything has changed in the test suite.
-The re-test, if activated, of old mutants will only be done if there is nothing else to be done.
+The re-test, if activated, of old mutants will only be done if there is nothing else to be done (the worklist is empty).

+`oldest_mutants_percentage`: Instead of hard coding a specific number of mutants this allows you to configure a percentage of the total number to test.
+This is the recommended way of configuring re-test of old mutants because then you do not need to tune it when the SUT grow in size.

 `parallel_test`: How many test binaries to run in parallel.
+If this option isn't set then dextool mutate will run as many as you have virtual cores.

+`use_early_stop`: The tool will stop executing test binaries as soon as one reports failed.
+This is useful if you have many test binaries because it cuts down on the test time.
+It is highly recommended to activate this option, which is why it is active by default.
+Note though that the report section `dead_test_case` and `overlap` will be less accurate because, obviously, not all test binaries are executed for each mutant but rather a subset.
+This can be alleviated somewhat by executing tests in random order.
+For google test this is `--gtest_shuffle`.

+`use_schemata`: Schemata is a technique that inject multiple mutants at the same time in the SUT with code that allow them to be toggled one at a time.
+This make it possible to compile once and have hundreds of mutants in the binary at the same time.
+In short it cuts down on the compile+link time.
+It is highly recommended to enable this option because mutation testing becomes 50-10000% times faster.

+`check_schemata`: This option check that there are no errors with the schema by executing the test suite once, after the schema is injected.
+The test suite should, if everything worked as expected, signal PASSED/no failure.
+If it failed in any way it means that there is a bug in the schema generator and it isn't just.

+`continues_check_test_suite`: This option activates a test suite check that is ran periodically.
+It try to execute the test suite with zero mutants.
+If it ever fails it means that there is something wrong with the computer the tool is executing on and it will revert the previously gathered results and stop.
+This can happen when e.g. the disk becomes full.

+`continues_check_test_suite_period`: Configures how often to run the check, every X mutant.

 ```toml
 [report]